Jreedy98/amazon-store-sales-project/database-design/Notes re design decisions from concept to final.md

 1. Moving from initial_concept to erd_2nf:

 a.
-Decision: Using Surrogate Keys rather natural keys
+Decision: Using Surrogate Keys rather than natural keys

-Initial thought: The source data provides natural keys like product_id and review_id that could potentially be used as primary keys (PKs).
+Initial thought: The source data provides potential natural keys like product_id and review_id that could be candidates for being a primary keys (PKs).

 Final decision: All primary keys will be system generated surrogate keys (e.g. product_sk, user_sk).

 Reasoning: Natural keys from an external dataset are outside of my control and it is unclear who has control of these natural keys from the dataset (e.g. is the product_id assigned through amazon and is it guaranteed that this ID wont change?).
 Relying on these natural keys would make my database fragile.
 Therefore, I decided to use a surrogate key, as it is guaranteed to be unique, stable, and permanent.

 b.
+Supporting the decision to use surrogate keys: further querying of the previously indetified potential natural keys revealed that these attributes were not unique (e.g. product_id did not relate to one individual product but instead a listing for a product, which there were sometimes a maximum of 2 listings for across the dataset).
+This further supported the use of surrogate keys to act as the unique PK for the tables.

-Decision: Remove ambiguity from natural key names
+c.
+Decision: Remove ambiguity from 'column id' names

 Initial thought: The original column names like product_id could be confusing once surrogate keys are introduced.